BrutFab/openai_api_bf/README.md

 # OpenAI API Python Guide

-This Python script is an example from a YouTube tutorial on [Brutfab](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q)'s channel, focusing on beginners using the OpenAI API.
+This Python script is from a YouTube tutorial on [Brutfab](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q)'s channel, focusing on beginners using the OpenAI API.

 ## Steps

 1. **Setup**: Initializes OpenAI API using the API key loaded from a `.env` file.

 2. **Models**: Uses `openai.Model.list()` to list all available models for the given API key.